KxSystems/docs/docs/ml/toolkit/xval.md

-The `.ml.xv` and `.ml.gs` namespaces contain functions related to cross-validation and grid search algorithms.
+The `.ml.xv` and `.ml.gs` namespaces contain functions related to cross-validation and grid-search algorithms.
 These algorithms test how robust or stable a model is to changes in the volume of data or the specific subsets of data used for validation.

 <i class="fab fa-github"></i>
 [KxSystems/ml/xval](https://github.com/kxsystems/ml/tree/master/xval/)